DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

 Thank you for your time reviewing the submission.
+We have removed our revdep results, which our submission was kicked back for.
+Apologies!

 ## Test environments
 * local OS X install (release)